Push dagger: World War I

 The reality of static trench warfare in World War I created a need for short, handy close-combat weapons that could be used in the confines of a trench.
 With pistols in short supply, a variety of knives and other stabbing weapons were created or issued to troops serving in the trenches.
-Originally most of these weapons were fabricated in the field from readily available materials such as metal stakes, but soon factory-made examples of knuckle knives and push daggers appeared at the front, and were used by both sides in the war.
-In Britain the Robbins-Dudley Co. of Dudley, Worcestershire, a metalworking company, was one of the first commercial producers of specialized wartime knuckle-knives and push daggers for private sale to individual soldiers and officers.
-The typical Robbins-Dudley push dagger – referred to as a 'punch knife' by its maker – utilized an aluminium "knuckle"-type handle cast onto a 3.625 in heat-treated steel dagger blade or alternatively, a 5 in metal spike, which was subsequently blackened to prevent reflections in moonlight.
+Most of these weapons were originally fabricated in the field from readily available materials such as metal stakes.
+Still, soon factory-made examples of knuckle knives and push daggers appeared at the front and were used by both sides in the war.
+In Britain, the Robbins-Dudley Co. of Dudley, Worcestershire, a metalworking company, was one of the first commercial producers of specialized wartime knuckle-knives and push daggers for private sale to individual soldiers and officers.
+The typical Robbins-Dudley push dagger – referred to as a 'punch knife' by its maker – utilized an aluminium "knuckle"-type handle cast onto a 3.625 in heat-treated steel dagger blade or a 5 in metal spike, which was subsequently blackened to prevent reflections in moonlight.